 Experience gains or losses emerge when actual experience differs from the assumptions underlying the expected profit.
-Experience gains in Individual Insurance were due to favourable equity market and real estate performance, favourable lapse experience, partially offset by unfavourable mortality experience.
-Savings and Retirement experience gains were from favourable investment experience partially offset by unfavourable mortality experience.
+Experience gains in Individual Insurance were due primarily to favourable equity market and real estate performance.
+Mortality experience was unfavourable and this was partially offset by favourable lapse experience.
+Savings and Retirement experience gains were from favourable investment experience.
 Experience gains occurred in Group Benefits due to favourable claims experience.